 In the event your chargeback ratio (total chargebacks divided by total sales transaction) reaches a certain point, you’ll face one of these consequences: higher processing fees or a lost merchant account.
 If you completely lose your merchant account, you’ll have to find a processor who accepts “high risk” merchants.
-Take charge of your financial health today with a FREE Nav account.
-We'll protect and monitor your personal and business credit, so when it comes time to find financing you're prepared on all fronts.

 While you may not be able to completely prevent them, there are several things you can do to reduce chargebacks.
 Here are several ideas.